It’s Time to Put Ethics

 Formal Education

-Priten holds an Ed.M. in Education Policy and Management from the Harvard Graduate School of Education.
-His graduate work focused on the political dimensions of education and justifying greater access to civics education on core constitutional principles.
+I hold an Ed.M. in Education Policy and Management from the Harvard Graduate School of Education.
+My graduate work focused on the political dimensions of education and justifying greater access to civics education on core constitutional principles.

-He earned his A.B. in Philosophy from Harvard College, with a Secondary in South Asian Studies and a Language Citation in Sanskrit.
-He graduated cum laude and was named a Harvard College Scholar (2016–2017), placing him in the top 10% of his class.
-He also participated in language reading groups in Latin, Sanskrit, and Hindi, studying texts ranging from philosophy in Latin to medieval Hindi poetry.
+I earned my A.B. in Philosophy from Harvard College, with a Secondary in South Asian Studies and a Language Citation in Sanskrit.
+I graduated cum laude and was named a Harvard College Scholar (2016–2017).
+I also participated in language reading groups in Latin, Sanskrit, and Hindi, studying texts ranging from philosophy in Latin to medieval Hindi poetry.

 Self-Directed Learning

-His knowledge of computer science, largely self-taught, has enabled him to navigate the technological advancements impacting education.
-He understands ed tech from the perspective of both developer and educator, making him an advocate for incorporating technology thoughtfully into classrooms.
-His self-guided exploration of finance has given him an understanding of financial management crucial for running sustainable organizations.
+My education extends beyond formal schooling.
+I have developed skills in computer science and finance through practical experience and self-guided learning.
+My knowledge of computer science, largely self-taught, has enabled me to navigate the technological advancements impacting education.
+I can understand ed tech from the perspective of both developer and educator, which shapes who how I think about incorporating technology thoughtfully into classrooms.
+I have developed financial management skills from running sustainable organizations.

 Early Start

-Priten's journey into education began during high school when he chose to confront the disparities in academic support within his community.
-This was his first real plunge into a world he was familiar with: school.
-He successfully established Teach to Learn Foundation, a 501(c)(3) nonprofit, raising initial funds through a bake sale and gathering a team of volunteers and board members.
+My journey into education began during high school when I chose to confront the disparities in academic support within my community.
+This was my first real plunge into a world I felt familiar with: school.
+I successfully established Teach to Learn Foundation, a 501(c)(3) nonprofit, raising initial funds through a bake sale and gathering a team of volunteers and board members.

 Over five years, the organization offered free peer tutoring and classes on New York State Regents exams, SAT preparation, and other subjects (over 50 classes with an average of 20 students).
 This early work established patterns that continue today: building organizations that serve students directly while also developing the next generation of leaders and combining direct service with systemic thinking about how to expand access and opportunity.